 Don’t make the mistake of assuming your website contact forms are working smoothly.
 After all, if they didn’t work your website would be pretty useless wouldn’t it?
 The purpose of most websites is to act as the “digital shop window” for most businesses and to prompt visitors to contact the company.

 As part of your website health check, fill out a contact form on your website and see if you receive a copy of the test enquiry via email.
 You didn’t?
-Give us a call, we test clients’ forms each month and are skilled at fixing them!
+Give us a call!
+We test clients’ forms each month and fix them whenever they need it.

 We know the last thing you probably want to do when the sun is shining outside is to sit in front of a computer, but you know your website is key to your business success.
 So, let us help.